pikachu987/PKCSlice/README.md

 ## License

-PKCSlice is available under the MIT license.
+Tags is available under the MIT license.
 See the LICENSE file for more info.